Brooklyn Child Custody Attorney

 If an agreement cannot be reached, custody and visitation are determined by a judge.
 Litigation involving child custody is heard in New York Family Court or the Supreme Court of New York.

-Our lawyers are experienced litigators who have a thorough understanding of how to prepare the strongest possible case.
+Our child custody lawyers in Brooklyn are experienced litigators who have a thorough understanding of how to prepare the strongest possible case.
 We have a strong track record of producing favorable outcomes for our clients in custody matters, even when the odds seem to be working against us.

 In custody and visitation cases, we frequently have the assistance of an attorney for the child (AFTC), formerly known as a law guardian, who represents the children.
 Attorney Curt Arnel previously served as a law guardian in many cases, so he understands how to work with the attorney appointed to serve your children.